 Pictured: Keto Bread

-The only difference between almond meal and almond flour is flour is made from blanched, ground almonds (skins removed), while meal is made from almonds with the skin on.
-This subtle difference creates a texture that is more dense and grainy, while almond flour has a finer texture.
+The only difference between almond meal and almond flour is that meal is made from almonds with the skin on and flour is made from blanched, ground almonds with the skins off.
+This subtle difference creates a meal texture that is more dense and grainy while almond flour is finer.

-Almond flour and almond meal have the same nutrients, with a quarter cup containing 3 grams of net carbs, 14 grams of fat and 6 grams of protein for a total of 160 calories per serving[*].
+Almond flour and almond meal have the same nutrients, with a quarter cup containing 3 grams of net carbs, 14 grams of fat, and 6 grams of protein with a total of 160 calories per serving[*].

 Baking With Almond Meal

-Since almond meal has such a gritty texture, avoid using it in cakes, “sugar” cookies or other recipes where a finer flour is needed.
-Instead, the texture works better with some pie crusts, n’oatmeal cookies and muffins.
-It also creates a great breading to “dredge” meats, such as chicken fingers, breaded fish or chicken parmesan.
+Since almond meal has such a gritty texture, avoid using it in cakes, “sugar” cookies, or other recipes where you need a finer flour.
+Instead, use it for pie crusts, oatmeal-free cookies, and muffins.
+It also creates a great breading to “dredge” meats, such as chicken fingers, breaded fish, or chicken parmesan.

 Recommend almond meal brands: